hakiour/JokeManager/doing.md

 ### Parameters
   * `start`: With this parameter we order the server to start, if we don't have the `$alwaysSafeStart`, we need to have a [screen](https://www.gnu.org/software/screen/manual/screen.html) session running (with the correct `$instance_name`), if we don't have a [screen](https://www.gnu.org/software/screen/manual/screen.html) session running, we can call the parameter `-f` (force).
-     * `-f` (force):  with the start command, this create a [screen](https://www.gnu.org/software/screen/manual/screen.html) session if there is no one and then start the server, if there is some screen session running, the program kill them and then execute a new one.
+     * `-f` (force):  with the start command, this create a [screen](https://www.gnu.org/software/screen/manual/screen.html) session if there is no one, then start the server, if there is some screen session running, the program kill them (only de GT-MP screens) and then execute a new one.

 *Example*:
 ```